trossco84/TrevorRoss/Northwestern Projects/Activities/02 - Intermediate Python Activities/Pandas/README.md

 3. Remove dollar signs from the numeric values and convert the data types as needed.

-4. The whale portfolios and algorithmic portfolio CSV files contain daily returns, but the S&P 500 CSV file contains closing prices.
+4. The portfolio CSV files contain daily returns, but the S&P 500 CSV file contains closing prices.
 Convert the S&P 500 closing prices to daily returns.

-5. Join `Whale Returns`, `Algorithmic Returns`, and the `S&P 500 Returns` into a single DataFrame with columns for each portfolio's returns.
+5. Join returns into a single DataFrame with columns for each portfolio's returns.

   ![returns-dataframe.png](Images/returns-dataframe.png)